Khao Sok Trekking and Hiking

 1. Half-day Khao Sok hike

 Due to budget and time constraints, this is the most common trek in national park Khao Sok.
-Using the network of trails maintained by park rangers, the half-day hike departs from the visitor center, and leads to Bang Hua Red waterfall.
-The main trail is a narrow road, wide enough for pick-up trucks, but there are smaller foot paths in the surrounding forest.
-The trails used on this hike are available to those with and without a guide, and are nearly always busy.
+These hikes use a network of trails maintained by park rangers.
+The half-day hike departs from the visitor center and leads to Bang Hua Red waterfall.
+The main trail is a narrow road wide enough for pick-up trucks but there are smaller foot paths in the surrounding forest.
+The trails used on this hike are available to those with and without a guide and are nearly always busy.
 A standard half-day hike lasts about 4 hours.

 Self Guided Hike

 - There are several swimming holes and smaller Khao Sok waterfalls en route to Bang Hua Red.
-Our personal favorite is ‘Wing Hin’ waterfall, which is lovely and small, and surrounded by giant boulders and secluded swimming holes.
+Our personal favorite is ‘Wing Hin’ waterfall.
+It is lovely, small and surrounded by giant boulders and secluded swimming holes.

 - Bring a towel, book, some food and a beverage on your hike!
 You never know when you will happen onto a quiet spot, perfect for relaxing and enjoying nature.